 Although faculty mentors are responsible for establishing the level of compensation for their postdoctoral scholars, it is expected that compensation will be consistent with the background of the trainee, the norms for the discipline and the minimum levels established by the Office of Postdoctoral Education.
 Minimum levels will be established annually and posted on the Postdoctoral Education Website at the beginning of the fall term.

 As of December 1, 2016, the minimum salary for postdoctoral fellows (Job code 6990) is $47,476.
 For those hired or reappointed after December 1, 2016, the minimum salary for postdoctoral fellows - teaching (Job code 6992) is $36,000.
+Unlike research postdocs, teaching postdocs can be hired for 9-months to coincide with an academic year.
+The minimum salary of $36,000 is for a 9-month appointment; a 12-month appointment minimum for a teaching postdoc is $47,476.
 Please note that this minimum amount may be superseded by specific funding or visa requirements.

 All postdoctoral scholars are eligible to receive benefits, but the type of benefits package received is dictated by the nature of the relationship between the postdoctoral fellow and the university.
 Postdoctoral fellows can be considered as having either an employer–employee relationship with Mizzou or one that is educational.